Fyipe/feature-docs/AWS-VM.md

 ### Wait 15 mins

-Please wait for 15-30 mins after you create your VM instance.
-This will ensure an updated version of Fyipe is deployed on your VM.
+Please wait for 15-30 mins after you create your VM instance for the service to start.

 ### Log in to Admin Account